-OSTRALE-guide "AllSense" for the blind and visually impaired people and sign language speakers
+OSTRALE guide "AllSense" for blind and visually impaired people and sign language speakers

-The OSTRALE gives the blind and visually impaired access to art through a specially programmed, free app.
+The OSTRALE provides blind, visually impaired and sign language speakers with access to art through a free, specially programmed application.

-In addition to the app, a visual and tactile guidance system will give sight-impaired and blind people orientation.
-The app is available for both iOS and Android devices, and is accessible through the Play Store, App Store and on site on devices that can be borrowed.
+In addition to the app, a visual and tactile guidance system also provides orientation for sighted visitors.
+The app is available for both iOS and Android devices and can be accessed in the Play Store, App Store and on site on devices that can be borrowed.

-The offers and activities (workshops, symposia, festival/ finisage, etc.) are designed for up to 200 participants during the project period.
-The All-Sense application is available to every visitor to the exhibition.
-The all-sense guides can be used by 20 people at the same time.
+The special offers and activities (workshops, symposia, festival/finissage, etc.) are designed for up to 200 participants during the project period.
+The AllSense application is available to all visitors to the exhibition.
+The AllSense guides can be used by 20 people at the same time.

 Databank / AllSense connection: Sven Dämmig

 ALLSENSE APP: Jan Blüher (visorApps development), Eric Scheibler (visorApps development), Jens Horn (beacons), Torsten Becker (graphics)

 Sign language: vigevo Das Netzwerk für Gebärdensprachdienstleistungen, Monika Möhrer (sign language interpreter)